-At the end of each period, the Company revises its estimates of the number of options that are expected to vest based on the non-market vesting conditions.
+At the end of each period, the Company revises it's estimates of the number of options that are expected to vest based on the non-marketing vesting conditions.
 It recognises the impact of the revision to original estimates, if any, in profit or loss, with a corresponding adjustment to equity.
 Options are equity settled.